markpluslabs/react-markplus/dev-notes.md

 ## Notes

 - We use scoped CSS modules so that we could have multiple editors on the same page without confliction.

+# ## useMemo vs useRef

+You cannot read/write useRef object during rendering.
+So do not useRef and pass it to children components.
+Since you will be reading it for rendering.

+useMemo doesn't have this restriction.